rticommunity/dds-rtps/README.md

 * 3\.
 [How to make changes in the repository](#changes)

 # **Run the tests automatically** <a name="automatically"></a>
-To run the tests automatically we need to upload the executables of the `shape_main.cxx` application into GitHub.
+To run the tests automatically we need to upload the executables generated with the `shape_main.cxx` application into GitHub.
 This process is explained in [Process of uploading the executable](#executable).

 To manage the upload of the executables in a long period of time we will organize them into releases.
 This process is explained in [Create a release](#release).